GETTING STARTED

 After an account is funded the trader will receive an app push notification that the Upstream account is funded, and you may begin transacting.

-Every Upstream trader that funds their account receives a new, U.S. Dollar bank account at Upstream’s U.S. banking partner, Digital Trust.
+Every Upstream trader that funds their account receives a new, U.S. Dollar bank account at Upstream’s U.S. banking partner, Absa Bank (Seychelles) Limited.
 Citizens of any country in the world, excluding sanctioned territories*, may fund their Upstream account with currency from their country which, when not originating in U.S. Dollars, will be exchanged for U.S. Dollars at the prevailing currency exchange rate between the two banks.

 Note, in-line with Upstream’s anti-money laundering compliance policy, Upstream does not permit third-party bank transfers.
 In other words, the sending bank account must have the same name as the name provided by the trader during Upstream’s KYC process.